 This section describes the contents of the read-only dictionary that is

-returned by /net.anastigmatix.PageNest /ProcSet findresource
+returned by /net.anastigmatix.PageNest /ProcSet findresource.

 The dictionary contains three procedures for managing the stack of handlers.